Dual-Margin Embedding for Fine-Grained Long-Tailed Plant Taxonomy: Theoretical Analysis

 \subsection{Prototype Alignment}

-Under the update rules based on stochastic gradient descent (SGD), each class prototype $\widehat{w}_c$ tends to be in the direction of the gradient of the loss $\mathcal{L}$
+Under the update rules based on stochastic gradient descent (SGD), each class prototype $\hat{\mathbf{w}}_c$ tends to be in the direction of the gradient of the loss $\mathcal{L}$

 where $\mathcal{L}_i$ is the loss for $i$-th sample, and $I_c$ is the set of indices of $c$-th class samples.
-The first term on the right-hand side (RHS) of Eq.~\eqref{eq:prototype_update} contributes to the undesired deviation of the prototype $w_c$.
-When $w_c$ is a prototype of the tail class, its gradient is dominated by the first term as there are a much greater number of samples that are not of the $c$-th class.
+The first term on the right-hand side (RHS) of Eq.~\eqref{eq:prototype_update} contributes to the undesired deviation of the prototype $\hat{\mathbf{w}}_c$.
+When $\hat{\mathbf{w}}_c$ is a prototype of the tail class, its gradient is dominated by the first term as there are a much greater number of samples that are not of the $c$-th class.
 Without being properly handled, this causes unstable training and, therefore, poor representation.
 This will be discussed in the next part.

-The second term of the RHS of Eq.~\eqref{eq:prototype_update}, on the other hand, aligns the prototype $w_c$ to be in the direction of the class-wise embedding mean $\mu_c$ based on the following: \begin{prop} Let $I_c$ be the set of indices of samples in the $c$-th class.
+The second term of the RHS of Eq.~\eqref{eq:prototype_update}, on the other hand, aligns the prototype $\hat{\mathbf{w}}_c$ to be in the direction of the class-wise embedding mean $\boldsymbol{\mu}_c$ based on the following: \begin{prop} Let $I_c$ be the set of indices of samples in the $c$-th class.
 Then,

-as $\sigma_c \to 0$ where $\mu_c$ is class-wise mean
+as $\sigma_c \to 0$ where $\boldsymbol{\mu}_c$ is class-wise mean

 $\sigma_c$ is the class-wise standard deviation of the predicted probabilities

 with $\overline{p}_c = \frac{1}{N_c} \sum_{i \in I_c} p_{i, c}$, and $\alpha = N_c (1 - \overline{p}_c)$ \end{prop}

 \begin{proof} As